bunnybones1/recipes/sharlotka.md

 1. preheat the oven at 375f
 2. line cake pan with parchment
-3. make an even layer of the fridge dough in the pan, with a 1cm thick, 1cm high rise around the edges of the pan
+3. use rolling pin to make an even layer of the fridge dough.
+Cut into pieces and place/mold into the pan, with a 1cm thick, 1cm high rise around the edges of the pan
 4. poke a fork through the dough evenly across the surface, to prevent steam pockets
 5. bake at 375f for 15 mins, until golden brown on top
 6. Meanwhile, in a large bowl, combine 2 cans of apple pie filling with 2 tbps of powdered cinnamon.
 Cut the apples into smaller pieces if desired, with 2 serated knives